Why Buy From Crown Bees? Bee Safety Comes First

 Crown Bees is a small company and one of the trail blazers of the solitary bee industry.
 We are proud to guarantee quality mason and leafcutter bees, a high level of customer support, and research-based resources.
 Your success is important to us!

-A growing industry, while popular, can often breed problems.
-Perhaps the biggest problem facing the solitary bee industry is the boom of uninformed people/companies selling bees and products.
-Did you know that certain bee rearing practices or a poorly designed bee house can wind up doing more harm than good?
+Now, the solitary bee industry is taking off and unfortunately, some uninformed people/companies are selling bees and products.
+Poor bee rearing practices or a poorly- designed bee house can wind up doing more harm than good.